ShijunYou-Econ/homepage/research.md

 progress:
   - title: Work in Progress
-    description: <strong>Effects of Medical Cannabidiols Legalization on Labor Market</strong>
-    authors: With Shin-Yi Chou and Wei Fu
+    description: <strong>"Effects of Medical Cannabidiols Legalization on Labor Market."  (with Shin-Yi Chou and Wei Fu)</strong>
     numbering: 1
+    abstract:
   - title: Work in Progress
-    description: <strong>Racial Diversity and Prosocial Behaviors</strong>
-    authors: With Shin-Yi Chou and Wei Fu
+    description: <strong>"Racial Diversity and Prosocial Behaviors."  (with Shin-Yi Chou and Wei Fu)</strong>
     numbering: 2

 ---